 As the government expands its use of the False Claims Act (FCA) to investigate and litigate contractual disputes and regulatory infractions, and as whistleblowers use the qui tam power with greater frequency to bring suits against former employers, a successful white collar defense team must be able to defend against accusations of civil fraud and false claims.
-Wiley Rein's White Collar Defense Practice has extensive experience with the FCA, defending against government actions and private qui tam or whistleblower actions under the FCA.
-The Practice has worked extensively with the Fraud Section of the Department of Justice's (DOJ) Civil Division Commercial Litigation Branch, and frequently responds to government subpoenas, develops detailed legal and factual responses to the government's concerns and prepares witnesses for interviews by investigators.
-Furthermore, we have a track record of success in persuading the government not to intervene in private actions or otherwise bring suit after investigations of potential regulatory non-compliance.
+Wiley Rein's White Collar Defense & Government Investigations Practice has extensive experience with the FCA, defending against government actions and private qui tam or whistleblower actions under the FCA.
+The Practice has worked extensively with the Fraud Section of the U.S. Department of Justice's (DOJ) Civil Division Commercial Litigation Branch and frequently responds to government subpoenas, develops detailed legal and factual responses to the government's concerns, and prepares witnesses for interviews by investigators.
+Furthermore, we have a track record of success in persuading the government not to intervene in private actions or otherwise bring suit after investigations of potential regulatory noncompliance.

 Our experience has transcended industries, representing clients in government contracts, technology, health care, lending, consulting, travel, defense, and other industries.
 Some recent examples of our efforts include: